Files

 Inputs

-All of our interactions are performed by standard HTTP VERBS over HTTPS.
+All of our interactions are performed by standard HTTP verbs over HTTPS.
 If an operation requires submitting data, this is done by providing utf-8 encoded plain text as the body of the post request.

 marked as system_dir